chordify/redis-schema/README.md

 # redis-schema

 A strongly typed, schema-based Redis library.
-The focus is at composability: providing combinators, on top of which you can correctly build your application or another library.
+The focus is at composability: providing combinators on top of which you can correctly build your application or another library.

 Examples of libraries (TODO):